What is app engagement and how to measure it

 Users rarely monitor app updates.
 One of the exceptions is Instagram — its functionality keeps changing drastically with every new version, so users have to learn about new features by themselves.

-Introducing new features via emails affects app engagement in two ways:
+Introducing new features via email affects app engagement in two ways:

-• it increases session length because users will go explore the new feature.
+- it increases session length because users will explore the new feature.

-But an effective email should explain why this feature is convenient and how it will affect user experience.
-If you just make a list of updates, users won’t see any value and app engagement won’t increase.
+However, an effective email should explain why this feature is convenient and how it will affect user experience.
+If you just make a list of updates, users won’t see any value, and app engagement won’t increase.

-A good example is how Notion introduced their database grouping feature.
-The letter is not too verbose and it has a screenshot that shows where you can find this feature in the menu.
+A good example is how Notion introduced its database grouping feature.
+The letter is not too lengthy and it has a screenshot that shows where you can find this feature in the menu.
 And it has a link to the app itself so you could test this feature right away.

 Re-engagement